 Surrogacy in India, at one point in time, became a billion dollar industry.
 Initially, the fertility industry grew without any legal framework to regulate or monitor it.
 With the absence of a legal framework, surrogates, donors, and the intended parents operated in a market without any rights or safeguards.
 The Indian Council of Medical Research (ICMR) made an effort to suggest guidelines to regulate the fertility industry in 2005.
 This was non-binding in nature, but most clinics tried to follow the legal guidelines.
 Later, in 2008, the ICMR started a process to draft a bill to regulate the thriving industry.
 When we talk about surrogacy, it opens a plethora of discussions specially about the rights of surrogates and the exploitation of these women.
 Surrogacy in India was also known as “womb for rent industry”, “womb farm”, “baby factory” etc. It is also important to remember that the practice, access, and availability of reproductive technologies are embedded in consumer choice and patriarchal beliefs (Corea 1985), and the rhetoric of choice needs to be evaluated from these perspectives.
 Practices of ART, as well as the technologies themselves, are part of and often reinforce power relations of capitalism, racialisation, and gender and sexual hierarchies.
 Most of the media reporting on these celebrities tend to avoid these uneasy topics.
 The surrogacy industry developed in areas where one needs, side by side, the supply of disposable bodies as well as people with money who can hire these services.
 While I recognise and understand the government of India’s intention to ban commercial surrogacy to end the exploitation of surrogate women, it is also quite evident that the new ART draft bill intends to define ‘ideal’ Indian families, demarcating who has the right to reproduce.
 Initially, the ICMR guidelines advocated providing reproductive technology assistance to all individuals, including single men and women and both heterosexual and same-sex couples, and this helped to make India a favoured destination for fertility treatment.
 But gradually from 2012 there have been attempts to offer surrogacy services only to heterosexual couples (Hyder 2013).

-While we moved one step forward towards sexual rights by striking down Article 377 of the Indian Penal Code (IPC) and decriminalising homosexuality, we still have a long way to go in changing and challenging the popular psyche and the… Click To Tweet The celebrity narratives are providing us new images of families and questioning gender and sexual norms of the traditional heterosexual biological families.
+While we moved one step forward towards sexual rights by striking down Article 377 of the Indian Penal Code (IPC) and decriminalising homosexuality, we still have a long way to go in changing and challenging the popular psyche and the political and legal narratives around homosexuality and queer families.
+The celebrity narratives are providing us new images of families and questioning gender and sexual norms of the traditional heterosexual biological families.
 But unfortunately, these options are not available to everybody.
 The options for surrogacy are shrinking; adoption policies for gay and single men and women are also very narrow.
 Hence there are very few options available for single and gay men and women to have their own babies and to create their “families of choice”.
 I understand that we are still early in this conversation, but we need to initiate a dialogue about creating options for homosexual and queer families if we are serious in our endeavour to create a truly equal society challenging heteronormativity.

 Corea, Gena.
 1985.
 The Mother Machine: Reproductive Technologies from Artificial Insemination to Artificial Wombs.
 New York: Harper & Row.